 Lord Aberdare: If I am a new secretary getting started on my first inquiry and I come to you, what do I get?
 Do I get briefings, written material or meetings with other secretaries?
 Do I get all of the above?
 What is the process?

 Luke Hughes: You will first be engaged by the sponsoring department, so you will have conversations with the sponsoring department.
-Depending on the department there will be a different level of things for action, but inevitably you will be pointed in our direction.
+Depending on the department there will be a different level of interaction, but inevitably you will be pointed in our direction.
 We will then talk to you on the phone, send you guidance and advice, give you access to the inquiries hub that I mentioned, which has 300-plus active users and all sorts of resources on it.
 We will add you to our mailing lists and you will be invited to the meetings.
 You are immediately inducted into the community that I have referred to.

 Lord Wallace of Tankerness: You have mentioned the inquiries communities.
 The Inquiries Act is pan-UK, so are members of the Scottish Administration and the Welsh Administration involved in this community?
 What sort of interaction do you have with them so that lessons are learned cross-border?